TaylorResearchLab/CFDE_DataDistillery/user_guide/CFDE_DataDistillery_UserGuide.md

 Birth defects could be caused by dysregulation of glycosylation Certain heart defects have been shown to be associated with loss of glycosylation (e.g. heterotaxy).
 KF heart defect cohort (711 subjects) may have evidence of genetic variants affecting glycosylation genes.
 KF deleterious variants that lead to loss of glycosylation by affecting glycoenzymes and glycoenzyme expression in the GTEx liver dataset
-Query Description: Intersection of GLYGEN, KF and GTEx.
+Query Description: Intersection of `GLYGEN`, `KF` and `GTEX`.
 The query retrieves Glycoreactions {SAB:”GLYCOSYLTRANSFERASE.REACTION”} and subsequently Glycoenzymes data from GLYCANS dataset.
-Associated genes, their expression and variant count are obtained from GTEXEXP and KF datatsets respectively.
-KF and GTEx data can be utilized to filter the results.
+Associated genes, their expression and variant count are obtained from `GTEXEXP` and `KF` datatsets respectively.

-Graphical Representation
 ```cypher
 WITH "Myocardium of left ventricle" AS tissue_name
 MATCH (glycoreaction_code:Code)<-[:CODE]-(glycoreaction_concept:Concept)-[r1:has_enzyme_protein {SAB:"GLYCANS"}]->(glycoenzyme_concept:Concept)-[r2:gene_product_of]->(gene_concept:Concept)-[r3]-(bin_concept:Concept)-[:CODE]->(bin_code:Code {SAB:"KFGENEBIN"}),(tissue_concept:Concept)-[r4:expresses {SAB:"GTEXEXP"}]->(gtexexp_concept:Concept)-[r5 {SAB:"GTEXEXP"}]->(gene_concept:Concept),(gtexexp_concept:Concept)-[r6:has_expression {SAB:"GTEXEXP"}]->(exp_concept:Concept)-[:CODE]-(exp_code:Code),